ldipotetjob/mojitoverde/content/posts/2017-04-04-scaladataoperator.md

 // and you
 ```

-Even when inside it's declared as an array you can't pass a collection(array, list, ...) as a parameter:
+Even when the parameter is declared as an array you can't pass the collection like array, list, sets or other type of collection as a parameter:

 ```scala
 // the same scenario when using arrays